When handling matters of employment issues and labor disputes, it is always best to seek the counsel of an experienced employment law attorney.

 Every worker deserves a workplace that is safe and free from unlawful conditions.
 Attorney Mohamed Eldessouky works tirelessly to ensure that workers in Lake Forest and throughout CA are aware of their rights.
 Mr Eldessouky has represented several Lake Forest employees and has helped them enforce their rights at the Lake Forest Courthouse.
 Illegal conduct at work is unjustifiable, no matter how it occurs.
 Any worker that has had their employment rights violated can find legal guidance and representation at Eldessouky Law.

 California laws are clear on how they protect the rights of employees.
 It is illegal for any employer to expose their workers to unsafe or unfair workplace conditions.
 No worker should be made to endure workplace discrimination or wage and hour violations.
-If you were wrongfully terminated, retaliated against or mistreated in any capacity, Eldessouky Law can help.
-Contact our Lake Forest discrimination and wrongful termination attorney to learn about your rights and how to enforce them.

-Reasonable Accommodation in CA
+Reasonable Accommodation in California

 Under California law, reasonable accommodation means the responsibility of an employer to provide assistance to disabled employees.
 Sometimes, an employee may get injured and the injury may require certain work restrictions.
 The law requires your employer to see how they can help you perform your job effectively once they see that you may require accommodation.
 The purpose of this accommodation it to enable you perform the essential duties of your job or even allow you enjoy the same benefits as other employees.